intZaibi/My-portfolio-website/README.md

 # My-portfolio-website
-It's an unpublished portfolio website in which my business details are displayed.
+It's my portfolio website in which my detail about myself are displayed.